rybaier/react-native-firebase/README.md

 #####
 [React Native Firebase Tutorial](https://www.freecodecamp.org/news/react-native-firebase-tutorial/)
 #####

-As it was outdated and used the Firebase namespace SDK I took the time and ported it to Firebase Modular SDK
+- updated working code from namespace SDK to Firebase Modular SDK
+- Will to implement further sign on options
+    - single sign on